Open Autonomous Intelligence Initiative

 The OAII roadmap now has two immediate priorities.

-First, OAII must define the core SGI specifications.
+First, OAII must define the core Base Model specifications.
 These specifications should describe the operational classes, structural relationships, event model, temporal projection model, policy and regulation model, logging requirements, privacy constraints, and certification-relevant properties of the OAII Structural Intelligence Model.

-Second, OAII must define and build the Minimum Viable Model for Edge-primary Personal Event Recognition.
-This MVM should implement enough of the model to demonstrate local signal processing, event recognition, routine interpretation, interruption handling, policy-governed alerting, and traceable logs.
+Second, OAII must define and build the example model for Edge-primary Personal Event Recognition.
+This example should implement enough of the model to demonstrate local signal processing, event recognition, routine interpretation, interruption handling, policy-governed alerting, and traceable logs.

 The prior work remains valuable, but the roadmap is no longer centered on extending the philosophical or theoretical framework.
 The roadmap is now centered on making the framework operational.